Sv443/TamperTubePlus/README.md

 # Hotkeys (changeable):
   - F4: Quick search (change search engine in settings)
   - F8: Quick download (enter file format and a new window with the download opens)

+# Planned Features:
+  - Fix adblock and add it again
+  - Display video tags in the description
+  - Add buttons to download as mp3, wav and mp4 (most used formats)